A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Main Results

 Traditionally, the exploration–exploitation trade-off has been studied primarily in the context of online learning \cite{lattimore2020bandit}, where performance is measured by regret.
-In recent years, this line of research has been extended to RL, focusing mainly on the episodic setting \cite{jin2018q}—where regret is defined in terms of the averaged value function gap—and the infinite-horizon average-reward setting \cite{zhang2023sharper,wang2022near}, where a natural notion of regret is given by $\sum_{k=0}^{K-1}(R(S_k,A_k) - g^*)$, where $g^*$ is the optimal value.
+In recent years, this line of research has been extended to RL, focusing mainly on the episodic setting \cite{jin2018q}—where regret is defined in terms of the averaged value function gap—and the infinite-horizon average-reward setting \cite{zhang2023sharper,wang2022near}, where a natural notion of regret is given by $\sum_{k=0}^{K-1}(r_k - r^*)$.
 In contrast, our work characterizes an exploration–exploitation trade-off in discounted Q-learning, with the performance metric being the \textit{last-iterate convergence rate}.
 Importantly, our minimal-assumption framework and explicit characterization of all parameter dependencies (cf. Theorem~\ref{thm1}) are crucial for capturing this trade-off in a precise and interpretable manner.
+We provide further discussion on the exploration--exploitation trade-off in on-policy Q-learning in Appendix~\ref{ap:Q_to_Policy}.